GoogleChrome/web.dev/src/site/content/en/fast/cookie-notice-best-practices/index.md

 Large modals can be considered a type of interstitial.
 Google Search [does not penalize](https://developers.google.com/search/blog/2016/08/helping-users-easily-access-content-on) the usage of interstitials when they are used to comply with legal regulations such as in the case of cookie banners.
-However, ther usage of interstitials in other contexts—particularly if they are intrusive or create a poor user experience—may be penalized.
+However, their usage of interstitials in other contexts—particularly if they are intrusive or create a poor user experience—may be penalized.
 {% endAside %}